5.2 Understanding the Legal System

 Sample Case

-An RN accessed a patient’s medical records, as well as the records of the newborn son, although she was not assigned to their care because she believed the newborn was her biological grandchild.
+An RN accessed a client’s medical records, as well as the records of the newborn son, although she was not assigned to their care because she believed the newborn was her biological grandchild.
 Although the chart was accessed for less than five seconds, it was unauthorized.
 The nurse was publicly reprimanded by the state’s Board of Nursing, and her multistate licensure privileges were revoked.
 Expenses to defend the nurse exceeded $2,800.[20]

 Read more about the HIPAA Privacy Rule.